10 Advantages of Embolization

 If you’re interested in having children, fibroid embolization makes good sense.
 A hysterectomy obviously ends any chance of getting pregnant.
 Fibroid surgeries like myomectomy may cause uterine scarring and impact the ability conceive.
 50% of all myomectomy patients experience fibroid regrowth.
 The window for having a fibroid-free uterus, optimal for pregnancy, is often less than a year.

-Fibroid embolization preserves fertility.
+One of the benefits of embolization is that this fibroid treatment preserves fertility.
 It won’t interfere with the womb or remove any of its tissue.
 There’s no fibroid re-growth, so you can get pregnant when you are ready, rather than racing against a fibroid re-occurrence.

 Hear from patients who had children after embolization…

-Embolization isn’t surgery.
+Another advantage of Embolization is that it is non-surgical.
 Recovery time is much, much shorter.
-Your body won’t have to heal from the trauma of large surface incisions, tissue removal or even the effects of general anesthetic.
+Your body won’t have to heal from the trauma of large surface incisions, tissue removal or even the effects of a general anesthetic.
 As a result, most patients are on their feet in 24 hours and feeling normal enough to return to regular life and work within about 4 days.

 A major difference between fibroid embolization and traditional fibroid surgeries (like myomectomy) is that embolization ensures fibroids can never grow back.
 Fibroids removed surgically often leave enough fibroid cells and fibroid tissue to eventually regenerate.
 50% of the time, women who have myomectomies discover their fibroids are back in less than a year.